parduckids/mfa-group-a/TESTING.md

 Take screenshots after completion to capture the state of the app at the end of the test.

+The `load_speed_json` test does not interact with the UI but measures JSON loading performance across varying dataset sizes and saves a performance graph to the screenshots folder.

 #### How Data Is Handled
 Some tests create dummy records (e.g., clients or flights).

 Where possible tests clean up after themselves (e.g., delete test records).

+The `load_speed_json` test generates a temporary JSON file with dummy client data, which are deleted after each run.

 Shared fixtures can be added in `conftest.py` for reusability and cleanup hooks.